vrm-c/vrm.dev/content/en/docs/univrm/univrm_workflow.md

 |Enter your name in the `Author` field and click the `Export` button.|

 ### Force T Pose
-Force the model pose to become [T-Pose](../../vrm_tpose/) before removing rotation / scale.
+Force the model pose to become [T-Pose](../../docs/dev/vrm/vrm_tpose/) before removing rotation / scaling.

 #### Change to T Pose manually
-You can manually change the model pose to [T-Pose](../../vrm_tpose/) (done automatically by default).
+You can manually change the model pose to [T-Pose](../../docs/dev/vrm/vrm_tpose/) (done automatically by default).
 Make sure to deselect the `Force T Pose` checkbox.

 ### Pose Freeze
-Whether the rotation / scale removal processing should be performed.
+Whether the rotation / scaling removal processing should be performed.
 It is **the process of normalizing model** for conforming to the VRM rules.
 Please make sure to check the boxes at the **first time of use**.
 After this process is done, all the components can work correctly.

 #### Hierarchy normalization